A day planned for girls in 6th, 7th, and 8th grades in the Hill Country area

 Registrations will be handled first come, first served.

-Scholarships, on a need basis, are available to cover the cost of registration.
+Scholarships, on a need basis, are available for the cost of registration.
 Please contact your school office for a waiver form.

 Parking & Drop-off/Pick-up: Wm.
 Logan Library area [ campus map]